Configuration

 [orchestrator.watch]strategy = "poll"poll_interval_ms = 120000debounce_window_ms = 1000max_batch_events = 2048poll_backoff_max_ms = 600000

-[orchestrator.maintenance]enabled = truetick_interval_ms = 300000max_jobs_per_library = 64max_root_entries_per_library = 256Invalid scanner config fails during startup with the field path in the error (for example, scanner.orchestrator.watch.poll_interval_ms must be greater than 0).
-Operators can inspect the effective policy and health counters via the scan config/metrics/status endpoints; these report watch strategy, poll/debounce/batch settings, maintenance sweep policy, media/ignore filters, watcher registrations, replay lag, stale cursor counts, and overflow events.
+cargo fmt --all --checknix develop .#ferrex-player --command env cargo check --workspace --all-targetsnix develop .#ferrex-player --command env cargo test -p ferrex-core --libDATABASE_URL=postgres://... cargo test -p ferrex-core --test transcript_repositoryDATABASE_URL=postgres://... cargo test -p ferrex-server --test intelligence_routes transcript_purge_and_rebuild_routes_remove_searchable_segmentsInvalid scanner config fails during startup with the field path in the error (for example, scanner.orchestrator.watch.poll_interval_ms must be greater than 0).
+Operators can inspect the effective policy and health counters via the scan config/metrics/status endpoints; these report watch strategy, poll/debounce/batch settings, the job dispatch deadline, transcript indexing controls, maintenance sweep policy, media/ignore filters, watcher registrations, replay lag, stale cursor counts, overflow events, and root-discovery truncation/deferred-entry counters.

 Logging